Jaya Prakash

 Research Interest

 The Frontiers in Imaging Spectroscopy and Theranostics (FIST) lab develops novel systems for improved sensing, diagnosis, and therapeutic approaches, targeted towards biological and medical theranostics.
-These systems will be developed to diagnose/understand life-threatening diseases like atherosclerosis, cancer and infectious diseases.
-Their interests include
+Specific interests include

-• non-invasive investigation of physiological and molecular processes in tissues at unprecedented depth to resolution ratio.
+• non-invasive investigation of physiological, metabolic, and molecular processes in tissues at unprecedented depth to resolution ratio to solve unmet needs in medicine and biology (with special focus on cancer, cardiovascular and diabetes)

 Biographical Sketch